Personal advertisement: History

 The earliest personal ads in England and the United States were satirical.
 A London magazine published a satirical marriage ad in 1660, supposedly from a widow urgently in need of "any man that is Able to labour in her Corporation".
 By 1691, entire catalogs of satirical ads for husbands and wives were published for entertainment.
 The New-England Courant, by brothers James and Benjamin Franklin, printed a satirical marriage ad on its front page on April 13, 1722, ridiculing those who married for money.

 The first genuine personal ad in England was published on July 19, 1695, in a weekly pamphlet published by John Houghton.
 London's 53 major newspapers all published matrimonial ads by 1710.
 In 1761, the first personal ad in England written by a woman was published in the Aris Gazette.
 In addition to the offices of the newspapers themselves, various local businesses, such as haberdashers, booksellers, and especially coffee houses, accepted replies to personal ads on behalf of the advertisers.
 As more women began to place ads, more discreet shops and libraries became the preferred intermediaries, as only men frequented coffee houses.

 Possibly the earliest genuine personal ad in the United States was published on February 23, 1759, on page 3 of the Boston Evening-Post.
 The Public Ledger in Philadelphia, founded in 1836, was the first newspaper in the United States to feature personal ads regularly.
 Marriage ads in the Ledger cost twenty-five cents.
 In 1840, an editorial in the paper claimed that most ads received 25–500 replies on average.
 From 1866 until the 20th century, the most widely read newspaper in the United States, the New York Herald, printed personal ads on the front page.

-In France, the magazine Le Chasseur français (The French Hunter) first published matrimonial ads in the 1880s.
+In France in 1791, the commercial circular Courrier de l'Hymen printed adds for spouses.
+The magazine Le Chasseur français (The French Hunter) first published matrimonial ads in the 1880s.